fortenforge/e/_posts/2020-10-10-california-propositions.md

 While the legislature won't be exempting Uber anytime soon, the company isn't taking this fight lying down.
 They partnered with Lyft and DoorDash to get enough signatures to put Prop 22 on the ballot, which carves out their own AB 5 exemption for app-based services.

 The "Yes on 22" committee claims that app-based drivers overwhelmingly prefer to be classified as independent contractors.
 The truth is a little more complicated.
-Some drivers treat their work for Uber or Lyft as a full-time job, and these individuals are ones who suffer from not being treated as full employees, but other drivers do treat ridesharing as a side-hustle and put a high price on the flexibility offered by the contractor status.
+Some drivers (about half) treat their work for Uber or Lyft as a full-time job, and these individuals are ones who suffer from not being treated as full employees, but other drivers do treat ridesharing as a side-hustle and put a high price on the flexibility offered by the contractor status.
 If you step into an Uber in the days before the election, I encourage you to talk to your driver about Prop 22!
 I think you'll find that there's a diversity of opinions on this issue.

 We should also talk about the much-derided "7/8ths" provision of Prop 22.
 As I mentioned above, by default, propositions can't be overturned or modified by the state legislature.
 This is, in some ways, the whole point of propositions.
 Some proposition writers—knowing that they can't anticipate everything the future holds—do allow the legislature to make changes, but usually with some kind of super-majority vote.
 2/3rds is common, and is used by Prop 17 and Prop 21 this year.
 Prop 22 uses 7/8ths.